 Vermax flew too low, however, and crashed down into the sea, possibly wounded from a crossbow bolt to the eye or pulled down by a grapnel.
 Survivors said he struggled in the rigging of a burning galley and sank with it.
 Jacaerys leapt free, but was killed by Myrish crossbowmen.

 North and south of Dragonstone the battle raged into the night.
 The fleet bypassd Dragonstone, perhaps believing that it was to strong to assault, but they instead attacked Driftmark.
 Spicetown was brutally sacked, with its inhabitants butchered and left as carrion.
 High Tide and the treasures of Lord Corlys Velaryon were burned, with his servants cut down as they fled.

 Thousands died from the battle, and Spicetown was never rebuilt.
 The Velaryon fleet lost almost a third of its strength.
 Prince Jacaerys Velaryon and his dragon Vermax were killed, and Prince Viserys Targaryen was taken captive, but presumed dead by both sides.
 Prince Aegon the Younger never forgave himself for abandoning his little brother.

-The Triarchy's admiral, Sharako Lohar of Lys, took a combined fleet of 90 warships from the Stepstones but only 28 survived to limp home, losing 62 ships in the battle.
+The Triarchy's admiral, Sharako Lohar of Lys, had taken a combined fleet of 90 warships from the Stepstones but only 28 survived to limp home, losing 62 ships in the battle.
 Only three were not crewed by Lyseni.
 The Myrish and Tyroshi widows accused Sharako Lohar of sending their fleets to destruction while holding back his own, thus beggining a quarrel that would end the Triarchy two years later, when the three cities turned against each other in the Daughters' War.